Skip to content

 13 Blue/White Hardware reset

-Hotspot mode (pin 12, Blue)
+The regulator's own hotspot (pin 12, Blue)

 Ground pin 12 (Blue) to pin 16 (GND) at boot.
 The regulator skips the ship-WiFi join and brings up its own hotspot (using your custom SSID/password if you set one).
 Full alternator operation and the full local dashboard, but — as covered above — no Cloud Features.
 Dashboard at http://alternator.local or http://192.168.4.1.

-Re-show the setup page (pin 11, Orange/White)
+Re-show the setup page (pin 11, Green/White)

 Forgot the ship-WiFi password, changed marinas, or lost your custom hotspot password?
-Ground pin 11 (Orange/White) at boot.
+Ground pin 11 (Green/White) at boot.
 The setup page returns with default credentials (ALTERNATOR_WIFI / alternator123) regardless of what you customized.
 Enter new credentials and save.

 Alternator output is disabled while pin 11 is grounded